avincesmedile/yrec_isochrones/README.md

 ---

 All isochrone sample tables were computed using the YREC sample grid, and can be found in "isochrones" file.
 Note that for the isochrone creation to work, user may need to stitch the files together so they are not broken by the evolutionary phase.
 Relevant code is provided here.
-Isochrones were made using the ```YREC_isochrones_guide_final.ipybn``` found in the ```yrec_user_tools``` repository, or here.
+Isochrones were made using the ```YREC_isochrones_guide_final.ipynb``` found in the ```yrec_user_tools``` repository, or here.
 Isochrone EEPs were generated using the [Kiauhoku Stellar Model Interpolator](https://github.com/zclaytor/kiauhoku) from [Claytor et al., 2020](https://ui.adsabs.harvard.edu/abs/2020ApJ...888...43C/abstract).

 Isochrone Library Parameters:
 - Fe/H = 0